Anomaly Detection via Multi-Scale Contrasted Memory: Introduction

-Our main contributions in this paper are the following: \begin{itemize}[itemsep=1pt] \item We propose to integrate memory modules into contrastive learning in order to remember normal class prototypes during training.
-In a first stage, we simultaneously learn representations using contrastive learning and memory modules (\textbf{long-tail memorization}).
-Then in a second stage, we learn to detect anomalies using the aforementioned prototypes.
+Our main contributions in this paper are the following: \begin{itemize}[leftmargin=10pt,topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0pt] \item We propose to integrate memory modules into contrastive learning to remember normal class prototypes during training.
+In the first stage, we simultaneously learn representations using contrastive learning and memory modules, allowing for effective \textbf{normal sample memorization}.
+In the second stage, we learn to detect anomalies using the memorized prototypes.
 When additional anomalous samples are available, we train an anomaly distance detector on the spatial deviation maps between prototypes and observations.
-To the best of our knowledge, our algorithm is the first working well in both one-class and semi-supervised settings with a few anomalies (\textbf{unifying framework}). \item \modelName{} is further improved using multi-scale normal prototypes in both representation learning and AD stage.
+To our best knowledge, \modelName{} is the first working well in both OC and SS settings with a few anomalies, making it \textbf{unifying method}.

+\item \modelName{} is further improved by using multi-scale normal prototypes in both representation learning and AD stage.
 We introduce a novel way to efficiently memorize 2D features maps spatially.
-This enables our model to accurately detect low-scale, texture-oriented anomalies and higher-scale, object-oriented anomalies (\textbf{multi-scale anomaly detection}). \item We validate the efficiency of our method and compare it with SoTA methods on one-vs-all and anti-spoofing problems.
-Our model improves anomaly detection with up to 35\% error relative improvement on object anomalies and 14\% on face anti-spoofing. \end{itemize}
+This enables our model to accurately detect low-scale, texture-oriented anomalies and higher-scale, object-oriented anomalies (\textbf{multi-scale AD}).

+\item We validate the efficiency of our method and compare it with SoTA methods on one-vs-all, out-of-distribution (OoD) and face anti-spoofing detection.
+We improve detection with up to 50\% error relative improvement on object anomalies and 14\% on face anti-spoofing. \end{itemize}